micmejia/bible-dump/NKJV/Esther/Esth 5.md

 ###### 1
-Now it happened on the third day that Esther put on _her_ royal _robes_ and stood in the inner court of the king's palace, across from the king's house, while the king sat on his royal throne in the royal house, facing the entrance of the [^a]house.
+Now it happened on the third day that Esther put on _her_ royal _robes_ and stood in the inner court of the king's palace, across from the king's house, while the king sat on his royal throne in the royal house, facing the entrance of the house.

 ###### 2
 So it was, when the king saw Queen Esther standing in the court, _that_ she found favor in his sight, and the king held out to Esther the golden scepter that _was_ in his hand.
 Then Esther went near and touched the top of the scepter.